TLP:CLEAR

 Both samples submitted to VirusTotal and tria.ge by cowrAI.
 Full reports published.
 Campaign ongoing as of report date.

-Exploit Payloads
+Exploit payloads

 CVE-2014-8361 — Realtek miniigd UPnP RCE